sp109125/Portfolio-Projects/README.md

 **Recommendation:** Convert casuals with a weekend/summer-framed offer, forecast and rebalance the fleet on daily weather rather than the calendar, and add capacity in the high-demand Manhattan core first.

 **How it was built:** 663K trips queried and cleaned in BigQuery (joining NYC Citi Bike, NOAA GSOD weather, and US Census boundaries), with weighted aggregation and data-integrity checks (sentinel detection, outlier handling), then a wireframed three-tab interactive dashboard.

 ---

-## Cyclistic Bike-Share — Power BI build

-**Question:** Same business question — how do members and casual riders use the bikes differently — built entirely in Power BI to demonstrate the Power Query → DAX workflow end to end.

-**Finding:** Members are commuters (12.9 min avg, peak midweek); casuals are leisure users (~3× longer rides, peak weekends, surging in summer from lakefront/tourist stations).

-**Recommendation:** A weekend-framed membership offer launched in spring, targeted at lakefront/tourist stations, selling the long-ride economics casual riders already show.

-**How it was built:** A full year of public Divvy data — 3.87M rides across four quarterly files in three different schemas.
-The core prep task was conforming all three (mapping `usertype` → `member_casual`, aligning columns, recalculating ride length from timestamps where the duration field was missing), all in Power Query/M, then DAX measures and Power BI visuals.

-*The two Cyclistic projects are deliberate companions: the same business question solved on different data with different toolchains — SQL/BigQuery in one, Power BI's M-and-DAX pipeline in the other.*

----